 - Fertilization restores diploidy and mixes parental alleles.

 In animals, the diploid stage dominates the body, while gametes represent the brief haploid phase.
 In plants and some algae, both stages develop into multicellular forms.
-In practice, fungi often maintain a prolonged haploid lifestyle, with diploid stages limited to zygotes or specialized structures.
+But fungi often maintain a prolonged haploid lifestyle, with diploid stages limited to zygotes or specialized structures.
 These variations illustrate how sexual life cycles adapt to ecological constraints while preserving genetic exchange.

 Phases of Meiosis